datboi2001/ionic-sleeptracker/readme.txt

 11. Which feature choose--using a native device resource, backing up logged data, or both?
-We chose to use the native device resource, having the mobile app store sleep log data in local storage.
+We chose to back up logged data, having the mobile app store sleep log data in local storage.

 12. If you used a native device resource, what feature did you add?
 How does this feature change the app's experience for a user?
+N/A

 13. If you backed up logged data, where does it back up to?
-N/A
+It backs up to the phone's local storage.

 14. How does your app implement or follow principles of good mobile design?
 Our app implements good mobile design by providing a simple, yet effective initial view that leads to the app's core functions.
 Each of the 3 core components in the app include backtracking to the main page, and each component also has error checking specifically designed to prevent user error and/or malicious input, providing a satisfactory user experience.